fletchjp/MERG-Arduino-Software/Signals/Signal3Aspect/Readme.md

 They also need FastPCALight.h or SlowPCALight.h which are in the SignalControlPCA9685 library.

 This is a separate library which needs the SignalControl library.
+It has now been moved to a separate repository.

 The examples with task management (TM in the name) also need TaskManagerIO and some need IOAbstraction as well.